PreOS-Security/awesome-firmware-security/README.md

 Awesome Firmware Security is a curated list of platform firmware resources, with a focus on security and testing.
 Created by [PreOS Security](https://preossec.com).

+**_ObDisclaimer_**: Firmware is software.
+But, while you can wipe and reinstall software on your hard drive, it is possible to brick your system when working with the firmware.
+Use care, and proceed at your own risk.

 **_NOTE_**: IoT / embedded operating system security is not included, unless they happen to overlap with platform security, such as Intel AMT, AMD PSP, Redfish, IPMI, BMC, OpenBMC.
 There are already awesome IoT/embedded operating system lists. eg: [Awesome IoT](https://github.com/HQarroum/awesome-iot)

 ---